MedVertical

 script:

-- npx @records-fhir/cli validate
+- npx @records-fhir/cli

 Works with GitHub Actions, GitLab CI, Azure Pipelines, Jenkins, CircleCI, Bitbucket Pipelines — any CI system that runs Node.js.